Stochastic Variational Method as Quantization Scheme I: Field Quantization of Complex Klein-Gordan Equation: Complex Klein-Gordon field

 For the definition of the phase, there is an ambiguity which has not yet been discussed so far.
 Because of the definition of the phase in Eq. (\ref {phase-kk}), it is possible to add an arbitrary function $f(t)$, which is independent of the field $C_{i,\mathbf{k}}$, in the evolution equation of the phase as

 By using this ambiguity, we can eliminate the divergent vacuum energy.
 In other word, this divergence is attributed to the artificial introduction of the phase and does not appear in solving the coupled equation of the Fokker-Planck equation and the functional Euler equation directly.
 See also the argument around Eq. (\ref{vac}).
+It should be however, mentioned that this procedure is not applicable if the vacuum state is not spatially homogeneous as is the case of the Casimir effect because $f(t)$ is a function only of time.

 The same ambiguity appears even in quantum mechanics.
 See the discussion around Eq.
 (45) in Ref. \cite{kk2}.